Suspicious Address Blocking System for DeFi and CEX

 Development of a web application for Enviok

-On-chain blocklist (for smart contracts)
+On-chain blocklist (for smart contracts) — developing the blocking mechanism

 contract AddressBlocklist {

-// Management via multisig or governance
+// Managed via multisig or governance

 address public admin;